sourcegraph/about/blogposts/go-when-is-it-ok-to-recover.md

 In Go, it is idiomatic to have explicit error handling.
 This means that many functions return an `error` in addition to the expected result (e.g. [strconv.ParseBool](https://golang.org/pkg/strconv/#ParseBool)).

 Go code can also [panic](https://golang.org/doc/effective_go.html#panic) and [recover](https://golang.org/doc/effective_go.html#recover), which is similar to throwing and catching exceptions in other languages.
-In Go, panic should be reserved for situations where the error is unrecoverable and it doesn’t make sense for normal execution to continue.
+In Go, panic should be reserved for situations where the error is unrecoverable and it doesn't make sense for normal execution to continue.

 If panics are supposed to be unrecoverable, then when does it make sense to recover from them in practice?